 Result: 100% compliance - achieved

 We have a comprehensive water quality monitoring program that ensures the water we supply is high quality, safe and pleasant to drink.
-This year an independent laboratory collected and tested over 7,000 water samples, and we monitored and tested the water from randomly selected customer taps in 32 different water quality zones – achieving 100% compliance.
+An independent laboratory collected and tested over 7,000 water samples this year, and we monitored and tested the water from over 1,200 randomly selected customer taps in 34 different water quality zones – achieving 100% compliance.

 This year we also:

-- installed an additional three chlorinators to ensure we continue to maintain a multi-barrier approach to water quality.
+- Installed an additional seven chlorinators in our network to ensure we continue to maintain a multi-barrier approach to water quality

-- conducted routine inspections and maintenance of 18 water tanks
+- Conducted routine inspections and maintenance of 12 water storage tanks

-- completed over 14,000 water audits in recycled water areas
+- Completed over 15,000 water audits in recycled water areas

-- cleaned water mains, removing sediment that causes complaints
+- Cleaned over 600 kilometres of water mains, removing natural sediment that can cause complaints